 While premium laptops have gotten more expensive over time, cheap and budget options have improved significantly in quality.
 You can easily find some great devices that provide a satisfying user experience, from dirt cheap under $300 Chromebooks to budget gaming laptops with a dedicated GPU costing up to $1,200.
 The list is short for now but will grow as we review more laptops.

-We've tested more than 70 laptops, and below, you'll find our recommendations for the best cheap and budget laptops you can get.
+We've tested over 85 laptops, and below, you'll find our recommendations for the best cheap and budget laptops you can get.
 You can also check out our recommendations for the best laptops under $300, the best laptops under $400, and the best budget and cheap gaming laptops.

-The best budget laptop we've tested is the Lenovo Chromebook C340 15 (2020).
-This 15.6-inch model is portable and feels very well-built despite its wallet-friendly price.
+The best cheap laptop we've tested is the Lenovo Chromebook C340 15 (2020).
+This 15.6-inch model is portable and feels very well-built.
 Its 1080p display looks decently sharp and provides plenty of space for multitasking, and since it's a 2-in-1, you can flip the screen around and use it as a tablet.
-It doesn't get very bright, though, so it isn't ideal for use in well-lit rooms or outdoors in broad daylight.
-The keyboard feels great to type on for extended periods, and while the touchpad is a bit small, it tracks all movements and gestures well.
+It doesn't get very bright, so it isn't ideal for use in well-lit rooms or outdoors in broad daylight.
+The keyboard feels great to type on for extended periods, and while the touchpad is small, it tracks all movements and gestures well.

-You can get it with an Intel Pentium Gold or a Core i3 CPU; both are powerful enough to provide a smooth experience on Chrome OS.
+For the CPU configuration, you have two options: an Intel Pentium Gold or a Core i3.
+Both are getting old but are still powerful enough to provide a smooth Chrome OS experience.
 The downside is that you can only get up to 4GB of RAM, which means you'll likely experience slowdowns if you have many applications or browser tabs open simultaneously.
-The battery lasts around 12 hours of light use and charges over USB-C. Speaking of ports, you get one USB-A, two USB-Cs, an SD card reader, and a headphone jack.
+The battery lasts around 12 hours of light use and charges over USB-C. Ports include one USB-A, two USB-Cs, an SD card reader, and a headphone jack.
 Both USB-Cs support video output but not Thunderbolt.